Anthony Roth Costanzo: Collaboration

-In 2018, Costanzo created an art installation with multimedia fashion and art company Visionaire, producer Cath Brittan, artist George Condo, fashion designer Raf Simons (Chief Creative Officer of Calvin Klein), choreographer Justin Peck, dancers David Hallberg and Patricia Delgado, and other artists including James Ivory, Pix Talarico, Maurizio Catellan, Pierpaolo Ferrari, Mark Romanek, Mickalene Thomas, Daniel Askill, AES+F, and Chen Tianzhuo.
+In 2018, Costanzo created an art installation with multimedia fashion and art company Visionaire, producer Cath Brittan, artist George Condo, fashion designer Raf Simons (chief creative officer of Calvin Klein), choreographer Justin Peck, dancers David Hallberg and Patricia Delgado, and other artists including James Ivory, Pix Talarico, Maurizio Catellan, Pierpaolo Ferrari, Mark Romanek, Mickalene Thomas, Daniel Askill, AES+F, and Chen Tianzhuo.
 He recently helped create two unique collaborations with Kabuki and Noh actors in a presentation of The Tale of Genji, with sold-out runs in Tokyo and Kyoto.
 His has curated and produced two sold-out runs of performances for National Sawdust including Aci, Galatea e Polifemo, and Orphic Moments which traveled to the Salzburger Landestheater, and then Lincoln Center's Rose Theater with MasterVoices.
 At Princeton, Costanzo also created a pasticcio about castrati in collaboration with choreographer Karole Armitage and filmmaker James Ivory, which was chronicled by the documentarian Gerardo Puglia.
 The film was selected for the Cannes Film Festival and qualified for an Academy Award, airing on PBS affiliates.

-In New York City, he has appeared in venues such as The Park Avenue Armory, Joe's Pub, The Guggenheim Museum, Le Poisson Rouge, Subculture, The Box Soho, Morgan Library & Museum, The Metropolitan Museum of Art, The Miller Theater, The New York Public Library, and Madison Square Garden.
+In New York City, he has appeared in venues such as the Park Avenue Armory, Joe's Pub, the Guggenheim Museum, (Le) Poisson Rouge, Subculture, The Box Soho, Morgan Library & Museum, the Metropolitan Museum of Art, the Miller Theatre, the New York Public Library, and Madison Square Garden.
 In 2020 during the COVID-19 pandemic, Costanzo devised the 'NY Phil Bandwagon' project in collaboration with the New York Philharmonic, for small-scale, socially distanced outdoor concerts.

 Costanzo was nominated for an Independent Spirit Award for his role of Francis in the Merchant Ivory film, A Soldier's Daughter Never Cries.
 He also played Simon in Brice Cauvin's film De Particulier a Particulier and portrayed Allen Ginsberg in the short film Starving Hysterical Naked.

-In 2023, he collaborated with the group Princess Goes, made up of Michael C. Hall, Matt Katz-Bohen and Peter Yanowitz, on the track 'Saving Grace' for their second album Come of Age'.
+In 2023, he collaborated with the group Princess Goes, made up of Michael C. Hall, Matt Katz-Bohen and Peter Yanowitz, on the track "Saving Grace" for their second album Come of Age.

-Recordings
+Recordings, publications

 Costanzo is an exclusive recording artist for Decca Gold.
 His debut album, ARC, was released in 2018.
-It features backing from Les Violons du Roy under Jonathan Cohen's baton and consists of operatic works by Philip Glass and G.F.
-Handel.
+It features backing from Les Violons du Roy with Jonathan Cohen conducting and consists of operatic works by Philip Glass and Handel.
 It was nominated for the 2019 Grammy Best Classical Solo Vocal Album.

-Costanzo collaborated with cabaret artist Justin Vivian Bond on their show "Only An Octave Apart," which premiered at St. Ann's Warehouse in Brooklyn and went to London in the fall of 2022.
+Costanzo collaborated with cabaret artist Justin Vivian Bond on their show "Only an Octave Apart" which premiered at St. Ann's Warehouse in Brooklyn and went to London in the fall of 2022.
 They released an album of music by the same name.

+He published a book about the history of the countertenor in 2026, Countertenor.